creoapp/documentation/docs/technotes/themes.md

 }

 ```
+Each entry in the JSON file corresponds to a different part in the code editor as outlined in the following picture.
 ![Theme Outline](../images/technotes/themesoutline.png)

-Each entry in the JSON file corresponds to a different part in the code editor.

 **Default templates**